kubevela/kubevela/docs/en/developers/extensions/set-autoscale.md

+---
-# Automatically scale workloads by resource utilization metrics and cron
+title:  Automatically scale workloads by resource utilization metrics and cron
+---